 From what Abache, Cudjo, and the others said to outsiders and to their own children and grandchildren, from court documents, and from photographs, a clear enough picture of their lives, with a few shady spots, has emerged.
 Very little of the experience of Africans deported to and enslaved in the West has come to light, and it has generally been through the autobiographies or biographies of a handful of successful men such as Olaudah Equiano, Ottobah Cugoano, or Venture Smith.
 Next to nothing is known about the lives and aspirations of ordinary people, particularly of women.
 But precious information can be found in the Clotilda Africans’ own words, those of the Americans who met them or lived among them, and the words of their descendants.[…]

 Their legacy has endured.
 Thousands of their descendants now reside all over the country, but know that African Town, now called Africatown, is their homeplace.
 Many, in the fifth generation, still live on the land their ancestors bought and developed, their sturdy houses having replaced the founders’ wooden homes.
 But what has not changed is their sense of being “different” and their determination to preserve a peculiar heritage…

 They had the same dream as twelve and a half million Africans sent against their will to the Americas: returning home to their families.
 Like almost all of them, they did not realize it.
 But they tried to recreate their own Africa on the soil of Alabama.

-Editor’s Note on Comments: Please do not leave personal contact information in the comments.
+Editor’s Note on Comments: In order to protect the safety of readers and commenters, please do not leave personal contact information in the comments.
 If you wish to be contacted, please leave an email — not your personal home address or telephone number.